Wayne Rigsby: With Grace Van Pelt

 In "Black Gold and Red Blood", Van Pelt and Rigsby seem to be dating and greet each other happily at a crime scene.
 However, Rigsby tells Van Pelt he thinks Jane may know about their relationship.
-In the following episode, "Red Bulls", Van Pelt and Rigsby argue about him not wearing a bulletproof vest to canvass an apartment building.
+In the following episode, "Red Bulls", Van Pelt and Rigsby argue about his not wearing a bulletproof vest to canvass an apartment building.
 Van Pelt is shot multiple times in the chest while questioning a young woman, but survives with a bulletproof vest on.
 When Van Pelt is taken to an ambulance, Rigsby says he loves her.
 Van Pelt slaps Rigsby and tells him next time, he has to wear a bulletproof vest.

 In the episode "Bleeding Heart", he and Van Pelt announce their relationship to the team.
 Lisbon says she will take action and report their relationship to the head of the CBI, but later changes her mind in "Redline" and tells Rigsby and Van Pelt not to have physical contact with each other while at the office.

 In the episode "The Red Box", Madeleine Hightower, the new head of the CBI, mysteriously discovers Rigsby's relationship with Van Pelt and informs Lisbon, who feigns ignorance.

 In "Aingavite Baa", Hightower gives Van Pelt and Rigsby an ultimatum: they can be in a relationship only if one of them leaves the unit.
 As they walk out of Hightower's office, Rigsby and Van Pelt say they love each other.
 Rigsby, after being in a shootout, tells Van Pelt he will get another job so they can be together.
 However, at the end of the episode, Grace breaks things off by saying she doesn't want the responsibility of making Rigsby leave the CBI.
 Rigsby pleads with her to talk it through, but Van Pelt simply says she knows herself and walks away, leaving him heartbroken.
 Van Pelt is later seen crying while walking into the office elevator.